rse-asu/rse-asu.github.io/_posts/2025-05-21-consultation.md

 👉 **Ready to get started?** [Submit your request today](https://forms.gle/y76AHhe7VLUtMDuf9) and take the next step in strengthening your research software!

-⏱️ These RSE consultation services are available until **the end of June 2025** in order to assess the needs of ASU’s research community.
+⏱️ These RSE consultation services are available until **the end of August 2025** in order to assess the needs of ASU’s research community.
 We’re exploring the possibility of offering paid RSE services in the future.
 Consultations are currently provided by volunteers of [ASU-RSE](https://rse.asu.edu/) and do not indicate any formal commitment to further engagement.